Luigian/Traffic/README.md

   - different numbers and sizes of hidden layers
   - dropout

-### What did I try?
-What worked well?
-What didn’t work well?
-What did I notice?
-### What did I try, what worked well, what didn’t work well and what did I notice?
+### What did I try, what worked well, what didn’t work well, and what did I notice

 **Convolutional and pooling layers**